Abrams says it’s ‘vital’ Congress passes voting rights laws as she makes second run

-Stacey Abrams says it’s ‘vital’ that Congress passes voting rights laws as she prepares to run for Georgia governor
+Stacey Abrams says it’s ‘vital’ Congress passes voting rights laws as she prepares to run for Georgia governor

 Activist and politician set for Georgia rematch with Republican Brian Kemp

-Stacey Abrams has said it is “vital” that Congress passes voting rights laws as she prepares to to make a second bid to become Georgia’s governor.
+Stacey Abrams has said it is “vital” that Congress passes voting rights laws as she prepares to make a second bid to become Georgia’s governor.

-A day after she announced she would be contesting for the governor’s mansion in 2024, having come close to being the nation’s first Black woman elected governor, the 47-year-old said it was essential that Congress passed laws that made voting fairer.
+A day after she announced she would be contesting for the governor’s mansion in 2024, having come close to being the nation’s first Black woman elected governor, the 47-year-old said it was essential Congress passed laws that made voting fairer.

 She said that in 2018 she watched as her opponent, Republican Brian Kemp, was able to win by less than two per cent of the vote, following what she said was “egregious” voter suppression.